-is not received from the Registered User at the time of receipt of such Meter Information Update Notification then the Transporter will determine a notional Meter Reading in respect of such Supply Meter to be effective upon either:
+is not received from the Registered User at the time of receipt of such Meter Information Update Notification then the CDSP will determine a notional Meter Reading in respect of such Supply Meter to be effective upon either:

 the date provided within the Meter Information Update Notification; or

-if (such date has not been so provided) the date on which the Meter information Update Notification was processed by the Transporter
+if (such date has not been so provided) the date on which the Meter information Update Notification was processed by the CDSP

-and where no Opening Meter Reading is provided in accordance with M3.8.2(b) or 3.8.5(a) and the notional Meter Reading applies in respect of a Non-Daily Read Meter, such notional Meter Reading will be utilised by the Transporter as the Opening Meter Reading and this will be effective at the Supply Point Registration Date and paragraphs 3.8.6 and 3.8.7 will not apply;
+and where no Opening Meter Reading is provided in accordance with M3.8.2(b) or 3.8.5(a) and the notional Meter Reading applies in respect of a Non-Daily Read Meter, such notional Meter Reading will be utilised by the CDSP as the Opening Meter Reading and this will be effective at the Supply Point Registration Date and paragraphs 3.8.6 and 3.8.7 will not apply;

-is received from the Registered User at the time of receipt of such Meter Information Update Notification but no Opening Meter Reading is provided in accordance with M3.8.2(b) or 3.8.5(a) then the Meter Reading provided within the Meter Information Update Notification where it applies in respect of a Non-Daily Read Meter, will be utilised by the Transporter as the Opening Meter Reading and this will be effective at the Supply Point Registration Date and paragraphs 3.8.6 and 3.8.7 will not apply.
+is received from the Registered User at the time of receipt of such Meter Information Update Notification but no Opening Meter Reading is provided in accordance with M3.8.2(b) or 3.8.5(a) then the Meter Reading provided within the Meter Information Update Notification where it applies in respect of a Non-Daily Read Meter, will be utilised by the CDSP as the Opening Meter Reading and this will be effective at the Supply Point Registration Date and paragraphs 3.8.6 and 3.8.7 will not apply.

-Prior to the submission of any Meter Information to the Transporter, the Proposing User and/or Registered User will consider any known data inconsistencies with the relevant supplier (or any person acting on its behalf) and where appropriate ensure that the Meter Information which is submitted has been corrected.
+Prior to the submission of any Meter Information to the CDSP, the Proposing User and/or Registered User will consider any known data inconsistencies with the relevant supplier (or any person acting on its behalf) and where appropriate ensure that the Meter Information which is submitted has been corrected.

-Where at any time in respect of any Supply Meter Point the Transporter becomes aware that the Meter Information held in the Supply Point Register is incorrect within 6 Supply Point Systems Business Days of the Day upon which it becomes aware of this, the Transporter will so notify the Registered User or the Relevant Registered User (as the case may be) and provide all relevant details and the Registered User or the Relevant Registered User (as the case may be) will as soon as reasonably practicable review such details, and where necessary update the Meter Information and submit to the Transporter a Meter Information Notification or a Meter Information Update Notification containing such update in respect of such Supply Meter Point.
+Where at any time in respect of any Supply Meter Point the Transporter (in which case it will notify the CDSP) or the CDSP becomes aware that the Meter Information held in the Supply Point Register is incorrect within 6 Supply Point Systems Business Days of the Day upon which it becomes aware of this, the CDSP will so notify the Registered User or the Relevant Registered User (as the case may be) and provide all relevant details and the Registered User or the Relevant Registered User (as the case may be) will as soon as reasonably practicable review such details, and where necessary update the Meter Information and submit to the CDSP a Meter Information Notification or a Meter Information Update Notification containing such update in respect of such Supply Meter Point.
 In the event that:

-the Registered User or the Relevant Registered User (as the case may be) fails within 40 Business Days following the Transporter’s notification in accordance with this paragraph 3.2.15 (or within 60 Business Days following the Transporter’s notification in accordance with this paragraph 3.2.15 where the Registered User or the Relevant Registered User (as the case may be) notifies the Transporter that further time is required to review the information provided by the Transporter) to either update the Meter Information or inform the Transporter why the Registered User or the Relevant Registered User (as the case may be) believes that it would be inappropriate to update the Meter Information:
+the Registered User or the Relevant Registered User (as the case may be) fails within 40 Business Days following the CDSP’s notification in accordance with this paragraph 3.2.15 (or within 60 Business Days following the CDSP’s notification in accordance with this paragraph 3.2.15 where the Registered User or the Relevant Registered User (as the case may be) notifies the CDSP that further time is required to review the information provided by the CDSP) to either update the Meter Information or inform the CDSP why the Registered User or the Relevant Registered User (as the case may be) believes that it would be inappropriate to update the Meter Information:

-the Transporter may in its sole discretion proceed to update the Meter Information and shall notify the Registered User or the Relevant Registered User (as the case may be) accordingly;
+the CDSP may in its sole discretion proceed to update the Meter Information and shall notify the Registered User or the Relevant Registered User (as the case may be) accordingly;

 such update of the Meter Information pursuant to paragraph 3.2.15(a)(i) shall be deemed to be an update by the Registered User or the Relevant Registered User (as the case may be); and